vladimir-g/zoglog/README.rst

 interface served via Hunchentoot_, logs stored in PostgreSQL using Postmodern_ library.

-ZOGLOG was tested on SBCL and Clozure CL, but may work on another Lisp implementations.
+ZOGLOG was tested on SBCL and Clozure CL, but may work on other Lisp implementations.